It’s a common question. One many of our customers regularly ask... Which garden furniture is best?

-Wrought iron on the other hand has the heritage.
+Wrought iron on the other hand has a heritage.
 Along with timber, it is one of the original garden furniture materials, known for its strength and durability.

 Also available in a cast form, the more common in our industry is the traditionally styled wrought iron.
 The main disadvantage of wrought iron is that it needs significantly greater maintenance than steel or cast aluminium.

 It is also extremely vulnerable to moisture, which can cause rust and corrosion, so you’ve got to keep it clean and painted, and it is easily chipped/scratched.